Blakley/Space-Invaders/README.md

 # Space-Voyage

-Space Invaders like game that utilizes html canvas to emulate a game loop
+A Space Invaders like game.

+## Getting Started

+Simply clone the repository and open the main.html file in your browser.